danwley/OA-accuracy/README.md

 # Outcome-Adjusted (OA) Accuracy in Chess

 Welcome to the OA Accuracy repository!
-Here, we're proposing a complementary metric to traditional chess accuracy, aiming to better represent real-game dynamics in certain situations, and especially in low time control formats.
+Here, we're proposing a complementary metric to traditional chess accuracy, aiming to better represent real-game dynamics in certain situations, particularly in low time control formats.

 Check out this motivation from GothamChess, one of the biggest chess streamers/coaches out there.